IFRCGo/go-infrastructure/e2e/README.txt

 So it is possible to upgrade Cypress core without any change in the GO-related files.
 Recently we use cypress 8.4.0

+The index.js file should go into "support" directory, and go.spec.js into integration/3-own.

 A demo run and some practical advice can be seen here: https://ifrcorg.sharepoint.com/sites/GOIVfordeveloperteam/Shared%20Documents/General/GO%20developer%20onboarding/Cypress%20test%20automation/cypress1.mp4 or the same: https://porgeto.hu/cypress1.mp4